akryll/install-ubuntu/README.md

-This is my personal reminder of what to do with fresh install of Ubuntu
+This is my personal reminder on what to do with fresh install of Ubuntu

 ##1 Sublime text
 ###1.1 Arduino-like IDE